Skip to main content

 Another positive trend was the increased gender diversity seen across the building sector, with noticeably more women participating in the conference and the industry at large.
 This reinforces the need for gender diversity on standards development committees to ensure standards consider ergonomic and other gender-based considerations are factored into revisions.

-Standards New Zealand works closely with representative organisations across the building and construction sector including Engineering NZ, BOINZ and BRANZ, and the building regulator Building Systems Performance.
+Standards New Zealand works closely with representative organisations across the building and construction sector including Engineering NZ, BOINZ and BRANZ, and the building regulator Building Performance.
 We will continue to champion for standards used across the sector and encourage updates to standards.